dortstudio/lissajous-curve-library/README.md

 `obj.canvasHeight` the pixel height of a canvas (default is 400).

+`obj.fullWidthOverride` overrides the canvasWidth and makes the curve the full width of the containing div, then scales the height accordingly (default is false).

 `obj.xMid` the horizontal centre of the curve radius (defualt is the centre of the canvas).

 `obj.yMid` the vertical centre of the curve radius (defualt is the centre of the canvas).